-The author's full name (and internal user ID) of the action
+The full name of the user who performed the action

-The identification of the content item to which the change was applied
+The content item to which the action was applied

-Both entire previous and new value of the content item
+The previous and the new value of the content item

-When applicable, a reason for change provided by the author at the time of the action
+When applicable, the reason for the change provided by the user when the action was applied

-In order to keep the software as easy of use as possible, reasons for change are only required for critical actions (see list at the end of this article).
-In any case, the system will record reasons entered by users modifying the records.
+Being keen to maintain the software as easy to use as possible, reasons for the change are only required for critical actions (see the annex at the end of this article).
+In any case, the system will record reasons entered by users when requested.

 Note: Audit trails are always recorded and cannot be turned off.

-There are 2 different user restricted access for audit trails in OneLab
+There are TWO different user-restricted audit trails in OneLab:

 1 - Lab audit trails

-Only accessible for user with "Lab admin" role.
+Only accessible for users with the "Lab Admin" role.

-This audit trails contains changed performed on: users (lab members), devices, tools, projects, protocol, reagents, samples and experiments.
+This audit trail contains changes performed on: users (lab members), devices, tools, projects, protocol, reagents, samples, and experiments.

-This interface is accessible from lab menu (top left of the screen):
+This interface is accessible from the lab menu (top left of the screen):

-All the audit trails are listed in a reverse chronological order:
+All audit trails are listed in reverse chronological order: